adadonder/DirForcer/README.md

   -e, --extension              An extension list to use while brute forcing.
 OPTIONAL
                                default: [ .php , .bak .orig, .inc ]
 ```
+DirForcer doesn't return the result if the HTTP status code receieved is 404 - Not Found.
+In other words, it only returns if the directory actually exists.

 #### There is a wordlist included with DirForcer (dirforcer_wordlist.txt).
 If you want to, feel free to use your own wordlist.

 ### License